awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/swift.md

 - **when to send**: We send the event when the app navigate to background or navigate to another app.

-- **engagement_time_msec**: We count the time from when the app comes in the foreground to when the app goes to the background..
+- **engagement_time_msec**: We count the time from when the app comes in the foreground to when the app goes to the background.

 ### Common attributes and Reserved attributes